RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 <br><br>
 This correlation heatmap can guide us in the feature engineering section.
 For example, we can create a feature, the ratio of from_this_person_to_poi over to_messages.
 This feature can inform us the portion of this person's emails going to poi, indicating the frequency of communication between this person and poi.

-Next, let's use intuition to plot some scatter plots and examine whether some features good indicators of poi.
+Next, let's use intuition to plot some scatter plots and examine whether some features are good indicators of poi.

 {% highlight python %}